SieglindeB/SieglindeB.github.io/elements.md

 		</header>

 <!-- Content -->
-Hi, I am Sieglinde Bogaert, a PhD student at the <a href="[url](https://gbiomed.kuleuven.be/english/research/50000737/groups/HMB)">Human Movement Biomechanics</a> Research group at the KU Leuven in Belgium.
+Hi, I am Sieglinde Bogaert, a PhD student at the <a href="https://gbiomed.kuleuven.be/english/research/50000737/groups/HMB">Human Movement Biomechanics</a> Research group at the KU Leuven in Belgium.
+I perform my research under the supervision of Professor Benedicte Vanwanseele and Professor Jesse Davis.

 </div>